njh/mqtt-http-bridge/README.md

 ===================

 This simple web application provides a bridge between HTTP and [MQTT] using a [REST]ish interface.
-It is possible to GET, POST and DELETE retained messages on a remote MQTT server.
+It is possible to GET, POST, PUT and DELETE retained messages on a remote MQTT server.

 Examples using curl
 -------------------